JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 > **TIP** Please see [Marketing](/appendix/resources/marketing.md) for remarks on how to prepare your plugin for optimal presentation.

-> **WARNING** When adding additional repositories to your Gradle build script, make sure always to use HTTPS protocol.
+> **WARNING** When adding additional repositories to your Gradle build script, always use HTTPS protocol.

 * bullet list
 {:toc}

 ## Building Distribution
-For manual distribution or local installation, invoke `buildPlugin` Gradle task to create the plugin distribution.
+For manual distribution or local installation, invoke the `buildPlugin` Gradle task to create the plugin distribution.
 The resulting JAR/ZIP is located in `build/distributions` and can then be [installed](https://www.jetbrains.com/help/idea/managing-plugins.html#installing-plugins-from-disk) either manually or uploaded to a [custom plugin repository](/basics/getting_started/update_plugins_format.md).

 ## Providing Your Hub Permanent Token to Gradle